AparGarg99/RPSGame/README.md

 ## ✔️Future Work
 I have several ideas to improve this project:
-* Train other better-performing TFOD models.
+* Retrain other better-performing TFOD models.
 * Design better GUI.
 * Add more data in different surroundings with different lightings.
 * Add a gesture to terminate the game.